wistia/wistia-open-docs/_posts/playlist-api.md

 Method | Description
 ----- | -----------
-currentVideo()                  | Return a handle to the currently embedded video, which lets you access the [Player API]({{ '/player-api' | post_url }}). embed(sectionIndex, videoIndex) | Embed the video in the playlist corresponding to the given indices. embedNext()                     | Embed the next video in the playlist.
+bind(event, function)           | Lets you bind a function to a playlist event.
+Check out the [Playlist Events](#playlist-events) for more info. currentVideo()                  | Return a handle to the currently embedded video, which lets you access the [Player API]({{ '/player-api' | post_url }}). embed(sectionIndex, videoIndex) | Embed the video in the playlist corresponding to the given indices. embedNext()                     | Embed the next video in the playlist.